janetvanbilsen/Twitter-Mining-Raspberry_Pi/README.md

 <br />

 #### Accessing Pi Remotely SSH ####
-Using the code below, you can keep this running log open in the terminal window on the Pi and use <a href="https://www.realvnc.com/en/connect/download/viewer/">VNC viewer</a> to check on its progress via smartphone or laptop.<br />
+Using the code below, you can keep the active mining log open in the terminal window on the Pi.
+With this, you can use <a href="https://www.realvnc.com/en/connect/download/viewer/">VNC viewer</a> to check on its progress via smartphone or laptop.<br />

 `pi@raspberrypi:~ $ tail -n1 -F /home/pi/Sync/twitter/mining_log.txt`
 * _tail_ prints out any changes that occur to the file to the terminal